FernandoPereiraSalvador/FernandoPereiraSalvador/README.md

 - Cross-platform application developer 💻📱🎮

+- Passionate about technology 🤖​❤️‍👨🏻‍💻​

 - Learning B1 English 🏴󠁧󠁢󠁥󠁮󠁧󠁿​ and A2 of German 🇩🇪

-- Passionate about technology 🤖​❤️‍👨🏻‍💻​

 - Learning Tensorflow 🦾​🔥

+- Best academic record of Benirredrà 2022 🏆

 <br>